groszwilhelm/angular_workshop/README.md

-### Step5
+### Step6

-  - Create a CurrencyPipe that adds a currency after the price of the product
+  - Create a ListService
+  - Move the product list into the service
+  - Fetch the product list from the ListService

 ### Run the project
  - npm i